 I’ve noticed this hypothetical question about the Titanic on more than one site.
 As anyone who watches Masterpiece Theatre ought to be able to tell you, the British passenger liner RMS Titanic sank in 1912.
 Therefore, the correct verb form for the “if clause” is “hadn’t sunk.”

-1 Response to “Verb Mistakes #1: Didn’t With Conditional”
+2 thoughts on “Verb Mistakes #1: Didn’t With Conditional”

 This entry reminds me of a habit of speech that has become widespread among coaches and others involved in athletics — a tendency to speak of past conditionals in a weird kind of present continuous.
 “He misses that shot, it’s a different ballgame.”
 It is economical – that’s five words shorter than “If he had missed that shot, it would have been a different ballgame.”
 And, realistically, it’s probably rarely misunderstood.